 In order to set a healthy goal weight after weight loss surgery, there are a few things you MUST consider.
-Expected weight loss is primarily dependent on the type of surgery, followed by all the important post-op requirements needed to succeed long-term.
+The amount of pounds you lose is primarily dependent on the type of surgery, followed by all the important post-op requirements needed to succeed long-term.

 Weight Loss Goals

-It’s up to you to fulfill your goal weight1.
-In order to reach this end-weight, patients must follow (to the best of your ability) the;
+It’s up to you to set and fulfill your goal weight1.
+In order to reach this end-weight, patients must follow (to the best of their ability) the;

-Ideally, your nutritionist or dietitian will set your goal weight if your surgeon/doctor does not2.
+Ideally, your nutritionist or dietitian will set your target weight if your surgeon/doctor does not2.
 With proper planning, weight loss objectives can be extremely beneficial in reaching your goal weight after weight loss surgery.